-The administrative account must have the Exchange administrator, User management administrator user roles and ApplicationImpersonation and Mail Recipients roles in the Microsoft Office 365 tenant.
+The administrative account must have the Exchange administrator, User Administrator user roles and ApplicationImpersonation and Mail Recipients roles in the Microsoft Office 365 tenant.
 A Microsoft Exchange Online license must be issued for this administrative account.
-This account must have the default UPN suffix <tenant_name>.onmicrosoft.com.
+This account must have the default UPN suffix <tenant name>.onmicrosoft.com.
 To create the administrative account you should perform the following:

-Manually grant User management administrator, Exchange administrator user roles and ApplicationImpersonation, Mail Recipients roles to the accounts that already have a Microsoft Exchange Online license
+Manually grant User Administrator, Exchange administrator user roles and ApplicationImpersonation, Mail Recipients roles to the accounts that already have a Microsoft Exchange Online license

-To grant existing account the User management administrator and Exchange Administrator user roles
+To grant existing account the User Administrator and Exchange Administrator user roles